BA (Hons) in Greek and Roman Studies - University of Birmingham, 1997.

 Director of Teaching - Department of Classics, University of Nottingham: August 2011 - July 2016.

-School Senior Tutor - School of Humanities, University of Nottingham: January 2017 - Present.
+School Senior Tutor - School of Humanities, University of Nottingham: January 2017 - January 2018.

-Disability Liaison Officer - School of Humanities, University of Nottingham: January 2017 - Present.
+Disability Liaison Officer - School of Humanities, University of Nottingham: January 2017 - January 2018.

-I teach a wide variety of modules from Greek and Roman history, to Greek and Latin prose literature such as biography, panegyric and novels, to classical reception in twentieth century sequential art (ie comics and film/TV), to Roman Dining, to Greek and Latin languages, to gender and sexuality in the Ancient World and more besides.
+I teach a wide variety of modules from Greek and Roman history, to Greek and Latin prose literature such as biography, panegyric and novels, to classical reception in twentieth century sequential art (ie comics and film/TV), to Roman Dining, to Greek and Latin languages, to gender and sexuality in the Ancient World, to the reception of Alexander the Great and more besides.
 I am particularly interested in investigating the links between historiography and fiction - and where the boundaries lie in the ancient world.

 Level 1: Studying the Greek World, Studying the Roman World, Greek and Roman Myth.